 - It creates a method of dealing with stress and upsetting situations.

 - Reduction of depression – Vitamin D is a vital vitamin when it comes to keeping the body feeling great.
 It increases the production of serotonin which can lead to you feeling a lot happier, alongside improving bone and muscle structure.

-- Stronger ability to perform in school – Giving children time to play helps them release built up energy and focus more in class.
-By focusing more, the kids will learn a lot more about the given topic without many problems.
+- Stronger ability to perform in school – Giving children time to play helps them release built-up energy and focus more in class.
+By focusing more, the kids will learn a lot more about the given topic without any problems.